-ComfortDelGro Group Internal Audit has performed an internal review on controls pertaining to the data disclosed within the Sustainability Report for the financial year 2022.
-The audit recommendations to do so in the future.
+ComfortDelGro Group Internal Audit has performed an internal review on the compliance with the relevant policies, processes and internal controls pertaining to the data disclosed within the Sustainability Report for the financial year 2022.
+The audit recommendations through the internal review were taken into consideration during the development of the Sustainability Report.
+SBS Transit did not seek external assurance within this reporting cycle.
+However, we intend to do so in the future.